Dentist

-A dentist, also known as a dental surgeon, is a health care professional who specializes in dentistry (the diagnosis, prevention, management, and treatment of diseases and conditions of the oral cavity and other aspects of the craniofacial complex including the temporomandibular joint).
+A dentist, also known as a dental doctor, dental physician, dental surgeon, is a health care professional who specializes in dentistry, the branch of medicine focused on the teeth, gums, and mouth.
 The dentist's supporting team aids in providing oral health services.
 The dental team includes dental assistants, dental hygienists, dental technicians, and sometimes dental therapists.

 History

 Middle Ages

-In China as well as France, the first people to perform dentistry were barbers.
-They have been categorized into 2 distinct groups: guild of barbers and lay barbers.
+In both China and France, the first people to practice dentistry were barbers.
+They have been categorized into 2 distinct groups: the guild of barbers and lay barbers.
 The first group, the Guild of Barbers, was created to distinguish more educated and qualified dental surgeons from lay barbers.
 Guild barbers were trained to do complex surgeries.
-The second group, the lay barbers, were qualified to perform regular hygienic services such as shaving and tooth extraction as well as basic surgery.
+The second group, the lay barbers, were qualified to perform regular hygienic services such as shaving and tooth extraction, as well as basic surgery.
 However, in 1400, France made decrees prohibiting lay barbers from practicing all types of surgery.
-In Germany as well as France from 1530 to 1575 publications completely devoted to dentistry were being published.
+In Germany, as well as in France, from 1530 to 1575, publications completely devoted to dentistry were being published.
 Ambroise Paré, often known as the Father of Surgery, published his own work about the proper maintenance and treatment of teeth.
-Ambroise Paré was a French barber surgeon who performed dental care for multiple French monarchs.
-He is often credited with having raised the status of barber surgeons.
+Ambroise Paré was a French barber-surgeon who performed dental care for multiple French monarchs.
+He is often credited with having raised the status of barber-surgeons.